 Domenico Scarlatti (1685-1757) although Italian by birth, spent most of his life in the royal courts of Portugal and Spain.
 He shares the same birth year with two other famous Baroque composers, namely J.S.
 Bach and George Frederick Handel.
 Writing exclusively for the harpsichord, Scarlatti's entire corpus of works centers on the hundreds of sonatas and esercizi (studies) for that instrument.
 The Sonatas in D Minor (L. 366) and E Major (L. 23) are two excerpts out of a vast collection of pieces under the same title (well more than 500 in number).
 They were written while serving as court musician to Maria Barbara of Spain; she was one of his students.

 Here I played these two SONATAS as part of a recital, benefiting one of the local arts councils in Newport, Oregon.

-The perfect encore piece - The universal appeal and popularity of a Chopin waltz are undeniable.
+The perfect encore piece - The universal appeal and popularity by transcribing one of his very famous songs for piano.